 Inner or outer stress

-Stress is a serious condition that can be hard to spot, since our reactions to stress are entirely individual, depending on our basic make-up.
-Some people can handle tremendous amounts of pressure, others can’t.
+Stress is a serious condition that can be hard to spot since our reactions to stress differ.
+Some people can handle tremendous amounts of pressure; others can’t.
 Some people show physical symptoms such as aches and pains, others suffer emotionally through depression and sleeplessness.

-When we realise that we are beginning to experience stress, it is our personal responsibility to take measures, whatever they may be: stress management techniques, changes to schedule, time-management and/or help from a therapist; all to ‘nip it in the bud’.
-We need to learn self-awareness because this is the one major thing that will alter the impact of stress on our lives.
-Learning about what stress actually does to our systems (body, brain, mind and emotions) is valuable since it can help us to recognise symptoms and realise when to take measures.
+When we realize that we are beginning to experience stress, it’s our personal responsibility to take measures, whatever they may be: stress management techniques, changes to our schedule, time-management, or help from a therapist.
+We need to learn self-awareness because this is the one major thing that alters the impact of stress.
+Learning about what stress actually does to our systems is valuable since it can help us to recognize symptoms and realize when to take measures.

-Many of the stress-sufferers I meet have lost all sense of balance and they can see no solutions to their dilemma; instead of taking measures to ease the situation, they tend to push themselves even harder.
-They are simply not able to take care of themselves anymore and all the techniques in the world won’t help them, because they are completely unable to do it.
+Many of the stress-sufferers lose all sense of balance and they see no solutions; instead of mitigating the situation, they push themselves even harder.
+They’re unable to take care of themselves anymore and all the techniques in the world won’t help them.

-This is when I know for sure that the person has the dis-ease of stress.
-It doesn’t necessarily mean that they are burned out, which is a whole different chapter and way more serious than ‘simply’ stress.
-I also see people who ‘hide’ in the idea of stress to excuse their short-comings or flaunt their busy-ness.
-Sometimes there is even a certain pride in being stressed.
-Many of us grew up with the idea that a busy person is an important person.
+This is when I know for sure that someone has stress.
+It doesn’t necessarily mean that they’re burned out, which is far more serious than ‘just’ stress.
+I also see people who hide in their stress to excuse shortcomings.
+Sometimes there’s even a certain pride in being stressed.
+Many of us grew up with the idea that a busy person is important.

 Since the word stress has become synonymous with disease, I think we should be careful in our use of it.
-Are we really in dis-ease or are we simply un-balanced or busy?
-And what can we do about it?
+Are we really in disease or are we simply unbalanced?

-As long as we can find any kind of solution or ask for help we are still okay and this is where we, as individuals, have the responsibility to act – before we start spiraling into disease.
-Remember; we are of no use to anybody when we are not in balance, it’s like in the airplane; first you put on your oxygen-mask, then you help others.
+As long as we can find a solution or ask for help, we’re still okay and this is where we, as individuals, must act – before we start spiraling into disease.
+Remember; we are of no use when we are not in balance.

 - Time keeps running out.
 There is never enough time or it seems to get shorter.